Wyndham Grand Orlando Bonnet Creek Resort Review

 Back inside, there’s Bar 1521.
 This is where I had ordered dinner the evening before.

 Bar 1521 Sushi is adjacent to the area.
-I’ve heard great things about the sushi bar here and am looking forward to trying it in the future.
+I’ve heard great things about the sushi bar here and am looking forward to trying it.

 Related: Best Sushi at Disney World